Stephanie Gooding, Chartered Counselling Psychologist, HCPC Registered.

-Stephanie is a Chartered Counselling Psychologist with a wealth of experience in psychological therapies across NHS, independent and voluntary settings.
-She offers an honest and authentic presence grounded in evidence-based research, with respect for the choices of each different client about the approach they feel is useful for them.
+Stephanie is a Chartered Counselling Psychologist with a 20 years of experience in psychological therapies across independent, NHS and voluntary settings.
+She offers an honest and authentic presence with knowledge and techniques grounded in evidence-based research, with respect for the choices of each different client about the approach they feel is useful for them.
 Stephanie is trained in multicultural counselling and is keen to work across cultures with sensitivity and is LGBTQ+ affirmative.

 Stephanie works with a wide range of psychological issues including adjustment to major life events; trauma and post-traumatic stress (PTSD); recovery from abuse; issues of self worth and confidence; relationship difficulties; stress and insomnia; depression and grief work; anxiety including obsessive compulsive disorder (OCD), social anxiety, panic disorder, phobias, health anxiety and generalised anxiety.